-Laura Prepon Is Pregnant!
+Laura Prepon Is Reportedly Pregnant!
 ‘Orange Is The New Black’ Star Expecting First Child With Fiance Ben Foster

 “Ben seemed really protective and kept very close to Laura the entire night.
 He was holding on to her arm as they walked in and kept by her side during the dinner.
 Neither of them got up much to mingle.
 They definitely enjoyed dinner.
 I noticed she finished her plate.”

-According to an US Weekly source, Laura Prepon, who is also in Park City for the debut of her new flick The Hero, made some very pregnant beverage choices during her Park City visit, avoiding alcoholic beverages on both Sunday night and again on Monday when Prepon was seen hanging around at the IMdB Lounge.
+According to an Us Weekly source, Laura Prepon, who is also in Park City for the debut of her new flick The Hero, made some very pregnant beverage choices during her Park City visit, avoiding alcoholic beverages on both Sunday night and again on Monday when Prepon was seen hanging around at the IMdB Lounge.

 Laura Prepon and Ben Foster have been a couple since summer 2016; the duo was first sighted as romantic pair last July.
-They were spotted by onlookers getting cozy in New Jersey, and a source who witnessed Laura Prepon and Foster together said that shew was “was holding onto Ben and was all over him” at the time.
+They were spotted by onlookers getting cozy in New Jersey, and a source who witnessed Laura Prepon and Foster together said that she was “was holding onto Ben and was all over him” at the time.

 “They were really close, talking and laughing.”